-How Many Children do you have?
-I have four Children
+How many children do you have?
+I have four children.

 What advice would you give to the mom struggling to find time to fulfill her responsibilities and find time to spend with the Lord?

-How do you equip your children with the gospel?
+How do you handle the strong-willed child?

-I am all the more grateful for the women (like Alishia) who have chosen to join me on this journey of transparency and support – ESPECIALLY in addition to the life adjustments and loads we all experienced in the midst of the last year!
+I am all the more grateful for the women (like Robbi) who have chosen to join me on this journey of transparency and support – ESPECIALLY in addition to the life adjustments and loads we all experienced in the midst of the last year!
 I can’t thank you enough.

 Connection and support are vital to our growth and survival as humans and as Women.
 I have met many Mothers (myself included at one point) who are going through the trenches and carrying loads solo.
 This has often led to depression, loneliness, isolation, and such guilt and shame in “not measuring up”.